csandeski/SimpleSite/replit.md

 - 2025-01-17: Implemented glassmorphism effects for sophisticated appearance
 - 2025-01-17: Enhanced animations with premium glow and shimmer effects
 - 2025-01-17: Custom scrollbar and selection styling for cohesive experience
+- 2025-01-17: Implemented comprehensive typography refinement across all pages
+- 2025-01-17: Reduced font sizes for better visual hierarchy (H1: 28px, H2: 22px, body: 14-16px)
+- 2025-01-17: Optimized container max-width from 500px to 420px for better mobile experience
+- 2025-01-17: Reduced padding and spacing throughout for more refined appearance
+- 2025-01-17: Implemented responsive design adjustments for mobile devices
+- 2025-01-17: Refined CTA buttons with max-width of 320px and reduced padding
+- 2025-01-17: Adjusted shadow effects to be more subtle across all components
+- 2025-01-17: Reduced border-radius from 16-20px to consistent 12px
+- 2025-01-17: Optimized quiz page with compact progress bar and refined answer cards
+- 2025-01-17: Improved offer page with better proportioned pricing and feature cards